efekaanefe/p3dx-dev/p3dx_structure/README.md

 # Running P3DX

 This is the guide to run the whole p3dx package with ros2 and the p3dx itself.
+For the API README, check under the folder socketAPI.

 Before everything, determine a common wi-fi and connect every device to that wi-fi.